-- -c { keep | nokeep } or -- change-status { keep | nokeep } - Specify keep to change the backup status to keep.
-It is used to retain the backup indefinitely. - Specify nokeep to change the status of any backup back to active status.
+- -c { keep | nokeep } or --change-status { keep | nokeep } - Specify keep to change the backup status to keep to retain the backup indefinitely. - Specify nokeep to change the backup status back to active.
 You can then re-evaluate and possibly mark the backup as obsolete (according to the retention policy) using the MANAGE subcommand.